Renting from a private landlord has a number of benefits that you might want to think about before deciding on a place to live:

 How will I know if a landlord is reliable?

-If rent directly from a private landlord you should ask them if they are a member of a national or local landlord body or association.
+If you rent from a private landlord you should ask them if they are a member of a national or local landlord body or association.
 These organisations usually have agreed levels of service that their members need to comply with.

 The Private Rented Service Newcastle also runs a Housing Accreditation Scheme.
 If your landlord is registered with the scheme you can be confident that your home will be safe, secure and well managed.